llvm/llvm-blog-www/content/posts/2022-10-03-LLVMFoundationBoardAnnouncement.md

 title: Announcing the LLVM Foundation Board of Directors for the 2022-2024 term
 ---

-The [LLVM Foundation](https://foundation.llvm.org) would like to announce our Board of Directors for the 2022-2024:
+The [LLVM Foundation](https://foundation.llvm.org) would like to announce our Board of Directors for the 2022-2024 term:
 * [Kit Barton](#kit) (Secretary)
 * [Kristof Beyls](#kristof)
 * [Chris Bieneman](#beanz)